There are three key pieces of federal legislation that the Tyler Clementi Foundation supports:

-The Tyler Clementi Higher Education Act (TCHEA) is the Foundation’s key piece of federal legislation in the wake of Tyler’s tragic suicide.
+The Tyler Clementi Higher Education Anti-Harassment Act (TCHEAHA) is the Foundation’s key piece of federal legislation in the wake of Tyler’s tragic suicide.
 The proposed law would require colleges and universities receiving federal funding to enact anti-harassment, anti-bullying policies and require them to distribute their anti-harassment policy to all students and employees.
 The law would also create a competitive grant program at the Department of Education through which institutions can apply for funding to initiate or improve programs that prevent harassment or bullying, provide counseling to victims or perpetrators, and educate or train students, faculty, and staff on anti-bullying policies.

 The Safe Schools Improvement Act (SSIA) is a proposed law that would require school districts in states that receive funding under the Elementary and Secondary Education Act to adopt codes of conduct specifically prohibiting bullying and harassment.
 SSIA would also require states to report data on bullying and harassment to the Department of Education.
 The Department of Education would then be required to present the sate-reported data to Congress every two years.